MickeyKay/better-font-awesome/testing/testing.md

 If you *don't* encounter any issues, I'd still love to know that things went smoothly.
 Please [file an issue](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/better-font-awesome-beta.zip?raw=true) and indicate what tests you've run and if there is anything else worth reporting.

 ## What to Watch For ##
-Below are various [testing steps](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/testing.md#testing-steps) you can take to put this plugin through the ringer.
+Below are various [steps](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/testing.md#testing-steps) that will help you test this plugin.
 In addition to the specific steps and tests suggested, please feel free to make note of anything that seems out of place, incorrect, or otherwise wonky.
 The goal is to get this plugin as perfect as possible, so nothing is off limits.
+More points if you can break it!

 ## Testing Steps ##
 To get started with testing, download the following beta version of Better Font Awesome and install it on your local/dev install of WordPress: